DIPlib/diplib/src/documentation/styleguide.md

   which should be defined in their own namespaces (e.g. the `dml` namespace for the *DIPlib--MATLAB* interface).

-- Don't put `dip::` in front of every identifyer within the library code, but do always do so for `dip::sint` and `dip::uint`, as they might be confused with types commonly present in the base namespace or as preprocessor macros.
+- Don't put `dip::` in front of every identifier within the library code, but do always do so for `dip::sint` and `dip::uint`, as they might be confused with types commonly present in the base namespace or as preprocessor macros.

-- Do explicitly state the namespace for identifyers from every other library, including `std::`.
+- Do explicitly state the namespace for identifiers from every other library, including `std::`.
 This makes it easier to find references to specific types or functions.

 - All functions local to a translation unit must be declared `static` to prevent